Eidsvoll 1814s

 The Eidsvoll 1814s are an American football team based in Eidsvoll, Norway.
-They are currently members of the Norway American Football Federation (NoAFF).
+They are currently members of the Eliteserien league, in turn a member of the Norwegian Federation of American Sports (NAIF).
 Their name is taken from the signing of the Constitution of Norway at Eidsvoll in 1814.

 History

 Eidsvoll 1814s were founded in 1995 by Kenneth Andersen, Jarle Østhagen and Bård Aune and started play the following year as a Division II team.
 Going undefeated in league play during their first two seasons, the 1814s won back-to-back Division II championships.
 In 1998, they joined Division I where they lost in double-overtime to the Oslo Vikings in their first playoff appearance at that level.
 They won their first division I league championship in 2001.

 In 2008, they were automatically qualified to play in the European Football League quarter finals.